 On March 18, 2021, we and Mr. Silva entered into an employment agreement which provides for a term ending on March 18, 2026.
-Pursuant to the employment agreement, Mr. Silva is entitled to receive initially an annual salary of \$225,000.
-Mr. Silva's annual salary will increase by \$50,000 per year.
-In addition, in the event certain performance goals are met, Mr. Silva's salary will increase by \$150,000.
-Concurrently with the execution of the employment agreement we granted to Mr. Silva pursuant to the 2021 Plan (i) a ten year option for the purchase of 1,173,917,974 shares of our common stock at an exercise price of \$0.0119 per share and (ii) 586,958,987 RSUs.
-The option vests to the extent of 50% thereof on the date of grant and 25% thereof on each of the first and second anniversaries of the date of grant.
+Pursuant to the employment agreement, Mr. Silva is currently entitled to receive an annual salary of \$375,000 (giving effect to a \$150,000 performance salary increase received in November 2021).
+Concurrently with the execution of the employment agreement, we granted to Mr. Silva pursuant to the 2021 Plan (i) a ten year option for the purchase of 293,479 shares of our common stock at an exercise price of \$47.60 per share (which exercise price was subsequently reduced to \$13.50 per share and further reduced, subject to stockholder approval, to \$5.08 per share) and (ii) 146,740 RSUs.
+The option vests to the extent of 50% thereof on the date of grant, 12.5% on November 4, 2021 and the balance in six equal quarterly installments commencing on December 18, 2021.
 The RSUs vest in three equal annual installments on the first, second and third anniversaries of the date of grant.
-In the event that Mr. Silva's employment is terminated by us without "cause", or Mr. Silva terminates his employment for "good reason" (each as defined in the employment agreement), Mr. Silva will be entitled to receive severance in an amount up to one times his then annual base salary.
+In the event that Mr. Silva's employment is terminated by us without "cause", or Mr. Silva terminates his employment for "good reason" (each as defined in the employment agreement), Mr. Silva will be entitled to receive severance in an amount up to one time his then annual base salary.
 If Mr. Silva's employment with us is terminated without cause, the option granted to Mr. Silva will vest and become exercisable and such option will remain exercisable until its expiration date notwithstanding such termination of employment with us.
-In addition, the RSU's granted to Mr. Silva will vest and become exercisable and such option will remain exercisable until its expiration date notwithstanding such termination of employment with us.
-In addition, the RSU's granted to Mr. Silva will vest and become exercisable and such option will remain exercisable until its expiration date notwithstanding such termination of employment with us.
-In addition, the RSU's granted to Mr. Silva will vest as of the date of the change in control and the remainder shall vest upon the earlier of the one year anniversary of the ch
+In addition, the RSU's granted to Mr. Silva will vest in the event of the termination of his employment without cause.
+Further, in the event of a change in control (as defined in the 2021 Plan), 50% of the unvested RSUs shall vest as of the date of the change in control and the remainder shall vest upon the earlier of the one year anniversary of the change in control or the date on which the RSU was scheduled to vest, subject to earlier vesting in the event Mr. Silva's employment is terminated without cause.
+In March 2022, we and Mr. Silva agreed that, in lieu of a \$50,000 increase in his annual salary (as provided for in his employment agreement), we issued to Mr. Silva 12,438 RSUs (having a value of \$50,000), which RSUs will vest in twelve equal monthly installments.
+Such grant was in consideration of Mr. Silva deferring his right to receive the \$50,000 increase in his salary for one year.
+Effective in March 2023, pursuant to his employment agreement, Mr. Silva will be entitled to his annual increase of \$50,000 in his salary (plus, in March 2023, the \$50,000 salary increase deferral discussed above).